polyglotted/app-launcher/README.markdown

     webapp.in.ide=false

 Please ensure not to have any empty lines on these files, as the bash script only does a simple read of them when launching the web application.
 The system properties can be overriden within the IDE in your launcher if you prefer.

+Also there is a _"bin/appstart"_ launcher that you can use to run arbitrary classes in the foreground.